-There are different types of cruise ships, and each offers a unique experience.
+There are different cruise ship types, each offering a unique experience.

-Are you a US citizen who would love the adventure of a cruise without the bother of a passport?
-There are several options for you.
+If you are a US citizen who loves to cruise without the bother of a passport, there are several options for you.
 One such option is St.Thomas of the US Virgin Islands.

 The Bahamas is made up of a string of 700 islands that connect the US with the Caribbean.

-Nassau, its capital is a very popular cruise destination and has one of the busiest ports in the region.
+Nassau, The Bahamas’ capital, is a popular cruise destination with one of the region’s busiest ports.
 This jewel in the Caribbean has much to offer, and once you’ve disembarked for some sightseeing, you’ll be astounded by the natural beauty of these islands.

-Nassau is a mecca for sailing enthusiasts, beachgoers, and anyone who enjoys water sports.
-There are some fantastic diving and snorkeling opportunities here, as well as a variety of tour-guide-led excursions.
+Nassau is a mecca for sailing enthusiasts, beachgoers, and water sports enthusiasts.
+Here, you can have fantastic diving and snorkeling opportunities and a variety of excursions led by tour guides.

-From here, you can do some island-hopping and get to know the territory at your own pace.
-And if you’d like to do a bit of exploring, a Caribbean catamaran charter is the way to go.
+What’s more, you can do island-hopping and get to know the territory at your own pace.
+And if you’d like to explore, a Caribbean catamaran charter is the way to go.

 A world favorite among cruise destinations, the Cayman Islands is another excellent choice for you to consider.

-Alaska might be one of the most remote destinations in the US, but don’t disregard it when planning your next vacation.
-An epic adventure with a difference, Glacier Bay in Alaska is fast becoming a popular cruise destination.
+Alaska might be one of the most remote destinations in the US, but don’t disregard it when planning your next vacation, as Glacier Bay in Alaska has been a popular cruise destination for many years.

 Glacier Bay National Park and Preserve is part of a Unesco World Heritage Site, and a cruise is the best way to explore the area, as ground transportation is limited here.

 You’ll be awe-struck by the sheer magnificence of the arctic rainforest, icy fjords, and glacial walls of white.
-And you’ll have a whale of a time with some whale watching.
+Here, you can also enjoy whale watching.

-Upon disembarking here, you’ll have plenty more to do than the usual sightseeing and duty-free shopping.
-Explore ancient ruins, stroll through verdant tropical forests, relax on the pristine beach, or go ziplining.
+Here, you’ll have plenty more to do than just the usual sightseeing and duty-free shopping.
+You may explore ancient ruins, stroll through verdant tropical forests, relax on the pristine beach, or go ziplining.

-St Martin may be small in size but it’s big on leisure.
-The island has a buzzing nightlife, and eateries to cater to every taste.
-So treat your tastebuds to a holiday too, and indulge in some of the island’s sumptuous cuisine.
+The island also has a buzzing nightlife and eateries to cater to every taste.
+So treat your tastebuds and indulge in some of the island’s sumptuous cuisine.